hdt2k/android_appclone/README.md

 Package_Name: specify the app which you wanted to clone.
 Warning: dont specify a system app to clone, it will fail to install or cause system errors.

+# About
-# The author(hdt2k), does NOT provide any warranty for this applet, any loses caused by using this applet are at your own risks.
+The author(hdt2k), does NOT provide any warranty for this applet, any loses caused by using this applet are at your own risks.